 Adamas's patents in question were licensed exclusively to Forest.
 The complaint includes a claim for damages of "potentially more than \$2.5 billion dollars," treble damages and statutory penalties.
 To date the federal and state governments have declined to intervene in this action.
 This case is currently stayed pending Adamas's and Allergan's interlocutory appeal of the District Court's December 11, 2020 order denying Adamas's and Allergan's motions to dismiss the complaint.
-The appeal is pending in the United States Court of Appeals for the Ninth Circuit (Case No. 21-80005).
+The appeal was heard by the United States Court of Appeals for the Ninth Circuit (Case No. 21-80005).
 Argument was held on January 10, 2022.
 On August 25, 2022, the Ninth Circuit sided with the defendants by reversing the District Court's public disclosure bar rulings and remanding the case back to the District Court to decide certain issues in the first instance.
 On October 11, 2022, the plaintiff filed a petition for rehearing with the Ninth Circuit, which was denied.
 On December 23, 2022, defendants filed renewed motions to dismiss directed to the remaining unresolved issue.
 On March 20, 2023, the district court entered an order and final judgment dismissing with prejudice the FCA claim while declining to exercise supplemental jurisdiction over the state false claims act claims which were dismissed without prejudice.
 On April 19, 2023, the plaintiff appealed the District Court's dismissal of the Federal False Claims Act claim.

 On December 10, 2019, a putative class action lawsuit alleging violations of the federal securities laws was filed by Ali Zaidi against Adamas and certain of Adamas's former directors and officers in federal court in the Northern District of California (Case No. 4:19-cv-08051).
 This lawsuit alleges violations of the Securities Exchange Act of 1934 by Adamas and certain of Adamas's former directors and officers.
 On October 8, 2021, the presiding judge dismissed the litigation, and granted Plaintiffs leave to amend their complaint.
 On November 5, 2021, Plaintiffs filed their second amended class action complaint.
 On December 10, 2021, Adamas filed a motion to dismiss the Second Amended Complaint.
 Plaintiffs opposed the motion to dismiss.
 On January 13, 2023, the Court granted in part and denied in part Defendants' Motion to Dismiss.
 All claims against Adamas have been dismissed with prejudice, but claims against one of the individual defendants, who may have certain rights to indemnification, remain.
 On February 27, 2023, plaintiffs advised the Court that plaintiffs would proceed only on the remaining claim against one of the individual defendants.
 The individual defendant filed an answer denying the claim on April 28, 2023.
-No trial date has been set.
+On September 21, 2023, the parties reached an agreement in principle to settle the Zaidi litigation, subject to court approval.
+On October 31, 2023, the Court granted the parties' stipulation staying all proceedings and vacating all existing deadlines.
+If the plaintiff has not moved for preliminary approval of a settlement by January 5, 2024, the parties are required to file a joint status report with the Court by January 8, 2024.